- Cycling Ireland Policies

-Widely referred to as the "Godfather" of Mountain Biking in Ireland Richie Byrne was a pioneer of MTB in Ireland, and was a founding member of MAD, EPIC, Giant Dublin and Little Giants.
+Widely referred to as the "Godfather" of Mountain Biking in Ireland Richie Byrne was a pioneer of MTB in Ireland, and was a founding member of EPIC, Giant Dublin and Little Giants.
 Throughout his involvement in the sport of cycling he inspired and coached leagues of riders to all levels of the sport, leaving a profound legacy in the mountain biking community following his untimely passing in 2016, stemming from his commitment and infectious enthusiasm and passion for the sport, which has helped push MTB to the popularity it is enjoying today.

 Campbell, Gerard (inducted in 2016)

 Ger Campbell is a longstanding representative on Cycling Leinster, he played a major role on the Youth Commission and currently sits on the Road Commission.
 Along with this the Drogheda Wheelers secretary promotes Rás na nÓg youth stage race, as well as five one day races.
 He travels with a Provincial Team each year to the Junior Tour and has been volunteering on the Rás for almost 40 years, with responsibility for marking the route each day.

 Joe Christle founded the Rás Tailteann in 1953 at a time of little interest in road racing throughout most of Ireland and he continued to organise the event until 1972.
 He was progressive and influential in the promotion of cycling and in motivating people to become involved in both administration and racing, he particularly tried to ensure that young racers had a say in administration at a high level.
 Through the Rás and other activities, he played a pivotal role in influencing the development of road-racing in Ireland.

 Clarke, Noel (inducted in 2016)